dcmi/dc-srap/profile/srap-profile.md

 The stage of the resource in the publishing workflow.

-Recommended practice is to use a publication status value from the following list:
+Recommended practice is to use a publication status value from the following list, ordered according to the increasing level of maturity:

 * public draft
-* submitted manuscript
 * preprint
 * postprint
+* submitted manuscript
 * publication
 * updated publication

-Recommended practice is to provide the publication status with the appropriate date specification.
+Recommended practice is use publication status when there are several versions of the same resource, and publication status can be used for telling them apart.
+Status information should be accompanied with an appropriate date specification whenever such date can be obtained from the resource itself or metadata linked to it.

 ### Presented at